Wild River Books

 We welcome authors who are committed to the craft of writing and storytelling and are willing to devote the writing and editing time necessary to turn prose into art.
 We are especially interested in fresh perspectives and stories that speak to the interconnectedness of people and societies, what binds us, what breaks us apart, and what forces ultimately elevate us.

-We nurture new writers of merit and additionally publish established writers whose work deserves to be read by a new generation.
+Through our online magazine, Wild River Review, and through Wild River Books, we nurture new writers of merit and additionally publish established writers whose work deserves to be read by a new generation.

 To Query us about a book project, please click here: Contact.
 Please be aware that we are a small publishing house and highly selective.